 Protecting the rights of refugees in Turkey by engaging with and building capacity of advocates in the region.

 RSN mobilizes financial and human resources to increase capacity of the legal field in Turkey to respond to growing refugee needs.
 In partnership with leading local NGO Refugee Rights Turkey, RSN supports the provision of direct legal services to refugees as well as training opportunities for lawyers.
-RSN administers a fellowship program for qualified Americans, and introducing organizational models from the US and around the world, such as pro bono partnerships that link the private bar with non-profit service providers.
-Channeling these experiences from the field, RSN raises awareness of American audiences to understand the importance of Turkey in global migration, and carries out research and advocacy with relevant US stakeholders to help create increased protection and opportunity for refugees in Turkey and around the world.
+RSN administers a fellowship program for qualified Americans to assist in such efforts, and is working to institute pro bono partnerships that link the private Turkish bar with non-profit service providers.
+Channeling these experiences from the field, RSN raises awareness of American audiences to understand the importance of Turkey in global migration, and carries out research and advocacy in global forums to increase protection and opportunities for refugees in Turkey and around the world.

 Contact us at email@example.com